mattbsox/sample.javaee7.jta/README.md

 #### Import project and running in Eclipse/WDT:

-1. Select menu File -> Import -> Maven -> Existing Maven Projects.
+1. Select menu *File -> Import -> Maven -> Existing Maven Projects*.
-2. Select Browse... to the top level directory titled sample.javaee7.concurrency and select Finish
+2. Select *Browse...* to the top level directory titled sample.javaee7.concurrency and select *Finish*.
-3. Click Yes to the WebSphere Liberty dialog to automatically create server in the Servers view for this project.
+3. Click *Yes* to the WebSphere Liberty dialog to automatically create server in the Servers view for this project.
-4. Right-click the project and select Run As > Run on Server.
+4. Right-click the project and select *Run As > Run on Server*.
-5. Select the server and click Finish.
+5. Select the server and click *Finish*.
 6. Confirm web browser opens with the sample url: [http://hostname:port/sample.javaee7.jta/](http://hostname:port/sample.javaee7.jta/)

 ### WAS Classic